fwoeck/voice/README.md

 ### Installation on a physical host

-Although running the Voice stack in a VM is handy to get a first impression, it's not sufficient for production use - primarily for performance reasons.
+Although running the Voice stack in a VM is handy to get a first impression, it's usually not sufficient for production use - primarily for performance and timing reasons.

 Setting up the Voice stack on a physical host is not much different than the installation to a VM.
 You can follow the [Veewee](https://github.com/jedi4ever/veewee)-scripts in [/vagrant.box](/vagrant.box),